 Depending on the kind of update you are trying to uninstall, the process may take a few minutes.

-How to reinstall an update on Windows 10
+How To Reinstall an Update on Windows 11/10

 - Click on Updates and Security > Windows update.

-- Click on Check for Updates button to launch the search for the latest updates, which will automatically download and install the update.
+- Click on the Check for Updates button to launch the search for the latest updates, automatically downloading and installing the update.

 - Finally, Restart the system, if required, to complete the update.

-Once your system reboots, hopefully, the update would have adequately installed, and you can get back to being innovative with your Windows 10
+Once your system reboots, hopefully, the update will have been adequately installed, and you can get back to being innovative with your Windows 11/10

 How to uninstall Hidden updates?